Watch this space for

 St. James Players also acknowledges, respects, and celebrates the diversity within our organization and local community.
 We seek to create theatre that enables people of different genders, races, cultures, sexual orientations, levels of physical ability, ages, beliefs, and socioeconomic backgrounds to be represented in our productions.

-For casting The Little Mermaid, our panel is working collaboratively-everyone has a say, with the opinion of the Director, carrying the greatest weight.
+For casting The Addams Family, our panel is working collaboratively-everyone has a say, with the opinion of the Director carrying the greatest weight.
 This can be a long process, but it is one we think is as fair as possible.
 Our panel is made up of the following individuals:

 After the auditions and callbacks have been concluded, the panel sits together to have an open conversation.